-Parking is available at the West Entrance for the August and December Pinning Ceremony held in the Bean Brown Theater.
+Parking is available at the West Entrance for the August and December Pinning Ceremony held in the Gymnasium.
 Parking is available at the West Entrance for the May Pinning Ceremony held in the Martin Campus Gymnasium.

 Graduates are required to be dressed in white uniform (pants and top or dress) and lined up in the designated hallway near the Bean Brown Theater or hallway near the Gymnasium thirty minutes prior to the ceremony.

 - Participants/Nursing Graduates: White uniform (pants and top or dress), white socks or hose, and white closed toed leather shoes.
 Hair that is shoulder length or longer must be pulled back and pinned up away from the face.
 Minimal jewelry and makeup should be worn.